Resume Parsing API · Healthcare-grade

 Travel histories, untangled

 One entry per facility under an agency umbrella.
-The staffing agency lands in agency_name — it never overwrites the hospital.
+The staffing agency is kept in its own field and never overwrites the hospital where the assignment happened.

 04